justinparrish/project-two-carbnb/README.md

 CarRnD is an online application that is similar to the popular vacation rental application Airbnb.
-The difference between Carbnb and Airbnb is simply instead of renting homes and venues, you are renting a car for your own creative use.</p>
+The difference between Carbnb and Airbnb is simply instead of renting homes and venues, you are renting a car for your own creative use.

 # Links